borntofrappe/Front-End-Practice/JS Promise/README.md

-# JS Promise
+# JS Promise Rejection

 <!-- ## [Live Demo]() -->

 ## Goal

-Practice with JavaScript, promises and web components to create a time-sensitive button.
+Practice with JavaScript and promises to create a button which always prompts an error message.

 ## Notes